KTH/devops-course/contributions/essay/mircoram/README.md

 ## Description

-In this essay, I will discuss the what supply chain security is as well as look into different ways of strengthening it.
-I will also discuss recent examples of supply chain attacks.
-Both static analysis as well as dynamic analysis methods will be discussed.
-The impact of attacks will also be mapped out.
+In this essay, I will discuss the what CI/CD pipeline breaches such as https://blog.gitguardian.com/codecov-supply-chain-breach/ is.
+I will focus on techniques such as mapping the attack vector(observing and monitoring), depency analysis, securing the pipeline with automated tools such as testing (unit, application etc), and credential management.
+To show an state of the art example, I will also have a section on machine learning integration.

 **Relevance**

 With supply chain attacks becoming more popular, it's a good idea to have a good understanding of what supply chain security is and how devops can be used to make it more reciliant against attacks.
+It's also important for a devops engineer to be able to look at a CI/CD Pipeline and be able to pinpoint weaknesses.